restruct/silverstripe-svg-images/README.md

 This module exposes the SVG template helpers/methods of the stevie-mayhew/silverstripe-svg module if that's installed (recommended by composer).
 See 'Usage'.

+# WARNING: SVG Security
+SVGs are vulnerable to *a lot* of possible attack vectors, most of which are widely known and unpatched.
+Basically you should consider SVG a browser-executable format comparable to HTML/JS, but with virtually no exploit-protection built into browsers.
+In some circumstances, eg when parsing XML server side, SVGs could also pose server side risks like file inclusion (XML External Entity attack), fork bombs (Billion laughs) and probably dozens more.
+See 'Security considerations'.

 ## Installation
 Allow svg as an extension on 'File' in config.yml:
 ```